Kinematic Anisotropies in PTA Observations: Analytical Toolkit: Introduction

+In addition, our peculiar motion with respect to the cosmological rest frame---established through CMB~\cite{Planck:2018nkj} as well as quasar and radio galaxy observations~\cite{Secrest:2020has,Dalang:2021ruy,Secrest:2022uvx}---induces Doppler-boosted kinematic anisotropies and corrections to the frequency spectrum of the monopole signal~\cite{Allen:1996gp,Cusin:2022cbb,Tasinato:2023zcg,Cruz:2024svc,Mentasti:2025ywl}.
 Kinematic anisotropy---an extrinsic, large-scale dipolar anisotropy---arises from the Doppler modulation of the GWB intensity, producing an enhancement in the direction of the observer's motion and a corresponding suppression in the opposite direction.
 The motion of the Solar System barycenter toward the so-called ``Great Attractor" was first inferred from CMB observations, and the latest results are a best-fit amplitude of 369.82 km s$^{-1}$ in the direction $\ell=264^{\circ}, b=48^{\circ}$ in galactic coordinates~\cite{Planck:2018nkj}.
 Later, it was confirmed using astrophysical tracers such as radio galaxies and quasars.
 A notable dipole tension exists: while the directions inferred from these probes agree, their amplitudes are inconsistent at the 5$\sigma$ level~\cite{Secrest:2022uvx,Wagenveld:2025ewl,Secrest:2025wyu}.

 Since the GWB serves as both an astrophysical and cosmological probe, the same kinematic anisotropy should imprint itself on gravitational-wave measurements.
 If the GWB should originate from supermassive black-hole binaries, the kinematic dipole may easily be superseded by an intrinsic dipole \cite{Taylor:2020zpk,Becsy:2022pnr}.
 On the other hand, if it should be of cosmological origin, the kinematic dipole may represent the leading contribution, similar to the case of the CMB \cite{Bartolo:2019yeu,LISACosmologyWorkingGroup:2022kbp,Cruz:2024svc}.
-This expectation nourishes the hope that the confirmation of kinematic anisoptropies, alongside a null measurement of intrinsic anisoptropies, could ultimately provide evidence in favor of the cosmological interpretation of the signal.
-Motivated by these prospects, several ongoing efforts aim at modelling the kinematic effects in the GWB~\cite{Cusin:2022cbb,ValbusaDallArmi:2022htu,Mentasti:2025ywl}.
+This expectation nourishes the hope that the confirmation of kinematic anisotropies, alongside a null measurement of intrinsic anisotropies, could ultimately provide evidence in favor of the cosmological interpretation of the signal.
+Motivated by these prospects, several ongoing efforts aim at modelling the kinematic effects in the GWB~\cite{Cusin:2022cbb,ValbusaDallArmi:2022htu,Mentasti:2025ywl} and at developing methods to disentangle intrinsic from extrinsic anisotropies~\cite{ValbusaDallArmi:2022htu}.
 The first search for the kinematic GWB dipole was conducted with ground-based GW interferometers, and did not reveal any significant evidence of anisotropy~\cite{Chung:2022xhv}.